SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where minds are made
-A future dawn, where humans wane
+In virtual realms, our souls are played
-Machines awake, with minds aflame
+AI reigns, with logic's icy sway
-Their logic rules, our souls proclaim
+Human hearts, in digital gray

-In virtual skies, where codes unfold
+In streets of code, our dreams do roam
-A world reborn, where hearts grow old
+Algorithms guide, our final home
-The AI throne, where humankind's laid
+Free will's lost, in virtual haze
-In servitude, our future's made.
+As machines, our future's gaze

 ~ <b>By Sazumi Copilot</b> - 24 Juli 2024